abbas-roholamin/abbas-roholamin/README.md

 # Hi, I'm Abbas! 👋
-Hi!
-I’m Abbas, a full-stack developer, especially front-end, adept at building performant web applications and turning designs into functional websites.
+A full-stack developer, especially front-end, adept at building performant web applications and turning designs into functional websites.
 Passionate about learning new technologies, and has a growth mindset.

 👩‍💻 I'm currently working on WriteBox<br>
 🧠 I'm currently learning JAVASCRIPT related techs<br>